Concert Review: Crowded House - Auckland - 23rd November 2024

 Venue: Spark Arena, Auckland, New Zealand

 In the spirit of Gonzo journalism, I need to declare my bias for Crowded House.
-When a 24-hour journey from Indonesia to Thailand turned into a 9-day trip plagued by bus breakdowns, ship delays and finally riots quelled with AK47s, the only English-speaking company I had was the Crowded House, Very Best of album, Recurring Dream that I’d bought in Kuta just before I left.
+When a 24-hour journey from Indonesia to Thailand turned into a 9-day trip plagued by bus breakdowns, ship delays and riots quelled with AK47s, the only English-speaking company I had was the Crowded House, Very Best of album, Recurring Dream, bought in Kuta just before I left.

 It was incredibly comforting to hear Weather with You and Distant Sun in a random cafe in the middle of nowhere when the bus drivers had walked off into the bush with parts, 9 hours before.
 While walking past the burned-out wreckages of smouldering buildings after the riots brought a heightened sense of emotion to ‘Better be Home Soon’ that induced a yearning for the my own shaky but safe Isles I’d never felt before.

-The reality of accidently finding yourself in the middle of history is either terrifying, (calling home to find out the city I was not just polluted, that was smoke from the fires, and the streets were empty because of the government had sent protestors home using indiscriminate gunfire I’d just missed), or terribly boring (holed up in a hotel room for days because all transport leaving the main island was booked out by other terrified people leaving in their droves).
+The reality of accidently finding yourself in the middle of history is either terrifying, (calling home and dad telling me the city I was in was on fire due to protests, dispersed by the government with indiscriminate gunfire I’d just missed), or terribly boring (holed up in a hotel room for days because all transport leaving the main island was booked out by other terrified people leaving in their droves).
 My soundtrack the entire way was Crowded House.
 Neil Finn’s masterful lyrics came to life, keeping me calm and grounded.
-The storytelling was so beautiful and quintessentially kiwi (take that Oz – you can’t have them) that it felt like I carried not just the weather, but a part of my home with me.
+The storytelling was so beautiful and quintessentially kiwi (take that Oz – you can’t have them) that it felt like I carried not just the weather, but a part of my home with me making me feel safe when I was anything but.
 This is the album that literally kept me sane.

 There’s a drowsy, laid-back opiate feel, like a lullaby with an edge, but just when I think the soporific tones are going to take over, number 5 comes up, enthusiastic banger, Hardest Thing.
 It’s a reasonably static performance with the band remaining in place for the duration, but given that the entire arena is seated, we’re not moving either - no fault of the band, who bow out to leave us in anticipation of the main event.